Bruce Wayne (Gotham): Season 5

 Theresa Walker, the government operative who has been overseeing Gotham's reconstruction, reveals her true identity as Nyssa al Ghul, Ra's al Ghul's daughter, and pledges to avenge her father's death by killing Bruce.
 With help from Selina and Gordon, Bruce defeats Nyssa, but at a cost: Nyssa's henchman Bane severely injures Alfred.
 Bruce blames himself, and leaves Gotham so no one else he loves will be hurt.
 Before he leaves, he tells Alfred that he will be gone a long time, but that he will return once he is able to protect Gotham.
 Bruce decides to start his training for his war on crime.

 In the series finale ten years later, Bruce returns to Gotham, which has flourished with Gordon as Commissioner of the GCPD, to celebrate the opening of the new Wayne Tower.
-At the same time, a mysterious vigilante in a bat-like costume begins apprehending Gotham's wanted criminals, including Penguin, Riddler, and a returned Jeremiah.
+At the same time, a mysterious vigilante in a bat-like costume begins apprehending Gotham's wanted criminals, including Cobblepot and Nygma, AKA The Penguin and The Riddler, and a returned and disfigured Jeremiah, who had abducted Gordon's Daughter Barbara Lee.
 This mysterious figure, whom Lucius and Alfred know is Bruce, also has a run-in with Selina, who has become a cat burglar, and has a quietly emotional exchange with her while concealed in the shadows.
-After escaping a prison van, Penguin and Riddler are frightened by the Dark Knight using a grappling hook to glide between rooftops.
-Finally, as Gordon and Bullock summon Batman through the Bat-Signal, he quietly observes the city from afar atop a building, becoming Gotham's protector for years to come.
+After escaping a prison van, Cobblepot and Nygma plot their revenge on the vigilante despite their fears of him.
+Finally, as Gordon and Bullock ignite a Searchlight, he silently observes the city from afar atop a building, cementing his status as Gotham's protector for years to come.